pfriedma/QDFMS/README.md

 Add Item Screen:
 ![Item add screen](/doc_images/AddNew.png?raw=true "Add Item")

+## Backup and Restore
+Since QDFMS uses mnesia, you can do backups and restores by calling mnesia's builtin functions from an IEX session.

+To backup the database to `/tmp/backup.db` do `:mnesia.backup('/tmp/backup.db')`

+To restore the database, do: `:mnesia.restore('/tmp/backup.db',[{default_op, recreate_tables}])`

+For more info see the [mnesia documentation](https://www.erlang.org/doc/man/mnesia.html#restore-2)

 ## Known issues
 * You have to click "search" after adding an item, or else the UI gets sad.
 (Believe this may be fixed?)